gromnitsky/grepfeed/README.md

 ### cli

 `cli/grepfeed` extends `Grep` to override several methods where it's convenient to write the output in any format one wants.
-2 interfaces are included: a text-only (the default) & an xml one.
+3 interfaces are included: text-only (the default), json, xml.
 The latter produces a valid rss 2.0 feed.
 E.g.

     $ curl http://example.com/rss | cli/grepfeed apple -d=2016 -x